AykutAcarer/Java-Project-Library/README.md

 I can search the Book's name and take Information about that Books.

 ## Development Environment
-* Eclipse IDE for Enterprise Java and Web Developers
+* Eclipse IDE Standard Edition for Java Devolopers

 ## Technologies